 Thus, the term “emotional safeness” extends the qualities of “social safeness” to the client’s relation with oneself.
 Emotional Safeness Therapy views this dimension of psychological functioning as crucial for mental health.
 While we can’t completely control the way other people treat us, we can always change the way we treat ourselves.

-So, paraphrasing Bowlby, emotional safeness may be defined as “a safe emotional base in the relationship with oneself, from which the world (including interpersonal relationships) can be explored in a flexible and non-defensive way”.
+Paraphrasing Bowlby, emotional safeness may be defined as “a safe emotional base in the relationship with oneself, from which the world (including interpersonal relationships) can be explored in a flexible and non-defensive way”.

 The content of the intervention

+Well, this topic would exceed the scope of the article.
 To those who already know both ACT and CFT the landscape will look very familiar.
 It’s like looking at well-known furniture after it has been moved to a new house.
 Some things still stay next to each other, while other have been rearranged and placed in different rooms.
 And, as always when we move, some new items are bought and same old left behind.

 Curious?
 Stay attuned!